 - Increasing the range of home care, supportive living and community care options for the elderly and persons with disabilities, enabling them to remain in their own homes and communities while also having the full support of residential care if they require the highest level of support.
-This strategy includes developing new tools and support services to help home caregivers and family members who are providing in-home and end-of-life care. - Improving access in key surgical and medical areas, including cardiac surgery, diagnostics, joint replacements, cancer services and cataract surgeries, by working with health authorities to increase capacity and foster innovation. - Implementing an expanded Surgical Patient Registry and a new Provincial Cardiac Registry in the summer of 2009 to provide clinicians and health authorities with more comprehensive wait times data and give patients better information on their surgical options. - Upgrading emergency departments through facility improvements, implementing innovative practices to increase efficiency, and integrating emergency services with other service areas (e.g. primary health, mental health and addictions, and home and community care) to ensure people receive the emergency care they need. - Increasing the availability of integrated health teams and networks to ensure patients will be able to access clinically appropriate care that is presently only available in emergency rooms.
+This strategy includes developing new tools and support services to help home caregivers and family members who are providing in-home and end-of-life care. - Maintaining and improving access in key surgical and medical areas, including cardiac surgery, diagnostics, joint replacements, cancer services and cataract surgeries, by working with health authorities to foster innovation and improve effectiveness and efficiency. - Fully implementing the expanded Surgical Patient Registry and a new Provincial Cardiac Registry to provide clinicians and health authorities with more comprehensive wait time data and give patients better information on their surgical options. - Upgrading emergency departments through facility improvements, implementing innovative practices to increase efficiency, and integrating emergency services with other service areas (e.g. primary health, mental health and addictions, and home and community care) to ensure people receive the emergency care they need. - Promoting integrated health teams and networks to ensure patients will be able to access clinically appropriate care that is presently only available in emergency rooms.
 It is expected this will help primary health care meet the demand for services, reduce emergency department congestion and provide a more integrated, patient-centred experience that supports the role of patients in staying healthy and managing their conditions, particularly for those with chronic diseases.

-- Expanding and advancing cancer screening programs, including mammography and cervical screening, piloting a new colorectal screening program, and opening a new full service cancer centre in Prince George in 2012. - Providing all British Columbians with equitable access to safe and effective prescription drugs through the PharmaCare program, while ensuring the program is sustainable for the long term. - Providing patients with greater choice and enhanced access to care by training and authorizing health professionals to provide a wider range of services and expand their scope of practice.
+- Advancing cancer screening programs, including mammography and cervical screening, piloting a new colorectal screening program, and opening a new full service cancer centre in Prince George in 2012. - Providing all British Columbians with equitable access to safe and effective prescription drugs through the PharmaCare program, while ensuring the program is sustainable for the long term. - Providing patients with greater choice and enhanced access to care by training and authorizing health professionals to provide a wider range of services and expand their scope of practice.

-The Ministry is tracking access indicators for hip and knee replacement surgeries, hip fracture fixations, cataract surgeries, coronary artery bypass grafts, and cancer treatment - the priority treatment areas identified by First Ministers in the 2004 Ten-Year Plan to Strengthen Health Care.
-10
+The Ministry is tracking access indicators for hip and knee replacement surgeries, hip fracture fixations, cataract surgeries and cancer treatment - the priority treatment areas identified by First Ministers in the 2004 Ten-Year Plan to Strengthen Health Care.5